joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 This has the following consequences for your plugin's exception handler:

-* it shouldn't provide exception handlers that are already defined in cplace' own exception handler, unless they need to be overruled for some reason by your plugin.
-This includes the fallback handler for the `Exception` class.
+* *it should only handle exceptions that are defined in the plugin*, otherwise it will interfere with the exception handlers of other plugins or with the global cplace exception handler.
-* your `@ControllerAdvice` must have higher precedence than the default cplace one (see `@Order(Ordered.HIGHEST_PRECEDENCE)` above)
+* your `@ControllerAdvice` must have higher precedence than the default cplace exception handler otherwise the cplace exception handler for the `Exception` class will handle your exceptions. (see `@Order(Ordered.HIGHEST_PRECEDENCE)` above)

 #### Security